IBM/cpdctl/README_command_reference.md

 `--software-specification` (generic map)
 :   Software specification of the environment.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--software-specification=@path/to/file.json`.

 `--tools-specification` (generic map)
 :   Tools specification for the environment.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--tools-specification=@path/to/file.json`.

 `--description` (string)
 :   Description of the environment.